vios-s/tsaftarislab.github.io/_tutorials/diffusion2023.md

 # News

-- 2023-30-07: The tutorial will happen on the 12th October 2023 - Thursday in the morning AM.
+- 2023-30-07: The tutorial will happen on the 12th October 2023 - Thursday afternoon (PM).
 - 2023-14-03: The tutorial **Diffusion Models for Medical Imaging** has been ACCEPTED for [MICCAI 2023](https://conferences.miccai.org/2023/en/default.asp)!

 # Outline